 Effective medicine has always relied on clear and verifiable diagnoses.
 Of course, for patients, the wait and uncertainty of diagnostics can be especially trying.

 Dr. Connie Lehman is among the scientists and practitioners trying to change that.
 And she’s doing it in myriad ways—from leveraging both new technologies like artificial intelligence (AI) to conducting old-fashioned operations management fixes—to drastically reduce wait times and detect cancers earlier.

 With more than 250 peer-reviewed publications to her name, Dr. Lehman has led meticulous studies of advanced imaging tools to identify breast cancer at its earliest stages—when it’s all but guaranteed to be cured.
-Dr. Lehman, a BCRF investigator since 2019, is a professor of radiology at Harvard Medical School, and chief of Breast Imaging, and co-director of the Avon Comprehensive Breast Evaluation Center at the Massachusetts General Hospital.
+Dr. Lehman, a BCRF investigator since 2019, is a professor of radiology at Harvard Medical School, and chief of Breast Imaging and co-director of the Avon Comprehensive Breast Evaluation Center at Massachusetts General Hospital.